ietf-teep/teep-in-cc/TEEP Usecase for Confidential Computing in Network.md

 Appendix A.  Submodules in TEEP Agent

+   Note: the appendix is used to explain submodules in TEEP Agent, the TEEP Agent does not “manage” submodules, it could contains different submodules.

    The original design of TEEP only includes TEEP Agent and TA inside TEE.
 While in confidential computing implementation, other submodules may also be involved in the TEE.
 In TEEP, these